-2a.
-At successful operation, "201 Created" response is returned.
+2. At successful operation, "201 Created" response is returned.
 In the "201 Created" response, the CHF includes a Location header field and the allocated quota in the body.
 The Location header field shall contain the URI of the created resource.
-The NF (CTF) shall use the URI received in the Location header in subsequent requests to the CHF for the same PDU session.
+The CTF shall use the URI received in the Location header in subsequent requests to the CHF for the same charging session.

-2b.
-On failure or redirection, one of the HTTP status code listed in Table 6.1.3.2.3.1-3 shall be returned.
-For a 4xx/5xx response, the message body shall contain a ProblemDetails structure with the "cause" attribute set to one of the application error listed in Table 6.1.7.3-1.
+If errors occur when processing the HTTP request, the CHF shall send an HTTP error response as specified in clause 6.1.7.

+If CHF determines that the request needs to be redirection, an HTTP redirect response shall be returned as specified in clause 6.10.9 of 3GPP TS 29.500 [299].

 5.2.2.3 Nchf_ConvergedCharging_Update Operation